Academic Accommodation

 3. Accommodations that Western will provide may differ from accommodations that students request or have used in high school or at other educational institutions.
 Our recommendations are based on consideration of a student’s experienced difficulties and history using accommodations, information from disability documentation, information concerning course requirements, and our experience with assisting students by arranging various accommodations and related services.

-4. Prospective students are encouraged to meet with one of our counsellors to find out the types of accommodation that we would recommend for them before making their final decision about attending Western.
+4. Prospective students are encouraged to meet with one of our Facilitators to find out the types of accommodation that we would recommend for them before making their final decision about attending Western.
 To provide this information, we would need documentation concerning the individual’s disability.